austinjblake/encode_group_2/README.md

 "INFURA_API_KEY=xxxxxxxxxxxx" you can create an account on alchemy for free and create an api key to put here

 "ETHERSCAN_API_KEY=xxxxxxxxxxxx" you can create an account on alchemy for free and create an api key to put here

+#### Feel free here to try out "yarn hardhat test" or "npx hardhat test" to run the test suite.
+Not required

 ## Scripts